Kmart: Mexico

 In the 1990s, Kmart opened four stores in Mexico, in partnership with the Mexican retailer Liverpool.
 All were supercenters located in suburbs of Mexico City.
 About half of the store area was devoted to groceries, and this part of the stores resembled those in the US with some adjustments to the local market.
 These plus an unfinished store were sold in 1997 to the Mexican hypermarket chain Mega (part of Comercial Mexicana) and remain open under that name, except the store in Tlalnepantla, which was demolished in 2004 to build a Costco.

 Singapore

-In 1994, Kmart opened a 9,700-square-metre (104,000 sq ft) store in the Marina Square Shopping Center in a joint venture with Metro (Private) Limited.
-The joint venture with Singapore was dissolved in 1996.
-The Marina Square location became MegaMart, then as NTUC FairPrice and Giant.
+Plans to open Kmart stores in Singapore were announced in August 1993.
+Known as K-Mart Metro, it was a joint venture with Metro (Private) Limited, a subsidiary of Metro Holdings of Singapore.

+Its first Kmart outlet in the country, a 9,700-square-metre (104,000 sq ft) store in the Marina Square Shopping Center, opened on May 19, 1994.
+A second Kmart outlet in Lucky Plaza opened in July 1994.
+A third and final store was opened in Century Square in October 1995.
+Kmart had a total of three stores in Singapore when the company announced in June 1996 that they plan to close all three stores.